elpinikipapageorgiou/EMERALD-3656ELIDEK-/Imaging/pyXAI-DeepFCM/DeepFCMx-ELM/README.md

 ```
 excel_file_path=None
 ```
-To modify the number of population and num generations, and mutation rate, adjust the following parameters accordingly
+To modify the learning rate, number of iterations and hidden units, adjust the following parameters accordingly
 ```
-pop_size= 100

-#define number of generations
-num_generations = 100
+learning_rate = 0.01

-#define mutation rate
-mutation_rate = 0.1
+num_iterations = 20
+num_hidden_units=30
 ```
 To alter the number of folds for k-fold cross validation, adjust the following parameter
 ```